weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Specify target vector names only

-Specify target vectors as a list/array of named vectors.
-The default join strategy is `minimum`, which means that the search results are sorted by the minimum distance in each query/target vector pair.
+As a minimum, specify the target vector names as an array of named vectors.
+This will use the [default join strategy](#available-join-strategies).

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">